-As a member of the inaugural cohort of apprentices at Ada, you are in a unique position.
-It is rare to be involved at the start of something new, the opportunity comes along just a handful of times at most in any person's life.
-I hope you rise to the challenge of helping us shape and improve the apprenticeship programme for future cohorts - only your feedback can help ensure this is the case so please share it with us, even if it is not what you think we want to hear.
-You are also a role model to the younger students, many of whom are aspiring to be in the position you are now in, training and learning with your employer.
-Again, I know you will rise to this challenge just as you will in the future years of your career when you take on more responsibility - I hope you can find time to share your experiences and insights with students and staff as you progress.
+I hope you rise to the challenge of helping us shape apprenticeship programmes for future cohorts - only your feedback can help ensure this is the case so please share it with us, even if it is not what you think we want to hear.
+You are also part of a national cohort, with the opportunity to make connections outside your region and build a broader perspective on this exciting and constantly evolving sector.
+Again, I know you will seize the opportunity, just as you will in the future years of your career when you take on more responsibility - I hope you can find time to share your experiences and insights with students and staff as you progress.